 Look into Crowdfunding.
 While crowdfunding is starting to take off in Europe it's not nearly as easy as putting up a Kickstarter is in the US.
 This is mostly due to fragmentation & regulation.
 Still, a good option for an early second round.

 Jump on a jet-plane.
 Silicon Valley is only a short jet-ride away & there are plenty of organizations that will help you settle in.
 This is the option I'm exploring right now.
 I'll be attending Blackbox right in the heart of Silicon Valley.
 And I'll try to get some funding.
 I know it's going to be

 hard nigh impossible to pull off.
 But if it's not hard, it's not worth doing!
 Ask me again about this option in September!

-Tales of Creation is a weekly newsletter chock-full of interviews with startup founders.
+Tales of Creation is a newsletter chock-full of startup tips & interviews with founders.